ldn-softdev/jtc/User Guide.md

 #### Updating labels
 A directive lexeme `<>k` allows accessing the label/index of the currently walked JSON element and even store it in the namespace.

-Another function featured by the lexeme is that the label is reinterpreted as a _JSON string_ value, that allows rewriting labels using update operation (insert into labels is not possible even semantically) - however, that only applies if `<>k` lexeme is walked last.
+Another function featured by the lexeme is that the label is reinterpreted as a _JSON string_ value, that allows rewriting labels using update operation (insert into labels is not possible even semantically). however, that only applies if `<>k` lexeme is the last lexeme in the walk-path and if it's empty.

 As the an exercise, let's capitalize all the labels within all `address`'es in `ab.json`:
 ```